PREreview/documentation/templates/template_2.md

 # PREreview extended peer review guidelines

-Below is a detailed guide to help you critically and constructively evalute the selected preprint.
+Below is a detailed guide to help you critically and constructively evaluate the selected preprint.
 For a quicker version of this guide, please select Template #1.

 ## Overview and take-home message
 Write a short (1 paragraph) summary of what the main findings of the research were and how this work has moved the field forward.